|

 Weightlessness is a simply ingenious, completely overwhelming, because so unknown free feeling."

-the ESA flight surgeon on the SPFC 2002: "I wish, I could fly more often.
+The ESA flight surgeon on the SPFC 2002: "I wish, I could fly more often.
 For me, it's like holidays."

-Frederic Artner:"As a space enthusiast on Feb.
+Frederic Artner: "As a space enthusiast on Feb.
 1st 03 I participated in a parabolic mission (Pauls Parabelfluege) in Trencin.
 It is a wonderful feeling to be freed from Earth's gravity!
 I am already saving for a 2nd mission!"

 Thomas Hietschold from Germany (Leer, July 23rd 2004): How the MDR brought me to the edge of space (german).

-And here is my own experience.
+And here is my first time in weightlessness.